eagereyes/eagereyes.org/blog/2008/electoral-college-and-second-terms.md

 So I ended up creating stacked bar charts, with a few additional columns of data to generate the needed numbers.
 While that wasn't very difficult, it did defeat the point of doing this visually: if I could just look at the sign of the difference between the electoral and popular percentages, why bother with a chart?
 It still does provide a good way to present the data, especially the amplification of the stronger candidate.

 While Numbers doesn't have nearly the power of Excel, I really like its approach to spreadsheets.
 It also produces much nicer charts, in my humble opinion.
-What it does not do, however, is let me change the color of an individual element of a chart &ndash;&nbsp;I ended up doing those in PhotoShop.
+What it does not do, however, is let me change the color of an individual element of a chart &ndash; I ended up doing those in PhotoShop.
 Also, while Numbers lets me draw arbitrary shapes, there is no snapping to chart elements, only their outlines.
 That makes adding information like the 50% shaded area much more difficult than necessary.

 While both Excel and Numbers do provide a large variety of chart types and settings, a lot of manual work is still necessary to make a chart really informative.
 And many things that should be very simple to do in these programs (including such advanced features as histograms) still require a lot of tweaking and the use of tools like PhotoShop.